valzi/villagefolk/docs/index.md

 # Incomplete sections

+Please contact me if you can help with any of the following:

-The equipment list isn't ready to use.
+* The equipment list isn't ready to use.

-Classes need updating.
+* Classes need updating.
+* The Random Starting Items table is barely even started.

-The advice sections are almost entirely stolen without credit from random places.
+* The advice sections are almost entirely stolen without credit from random places.
 I think it's great advice, but I need to replace it with my own or with something that is credited.
+* The Professions table is just stolen.
+It needs to be replaced.

 ## Structure of Document Sections